TronSkywalker/Condition-monitoring-system-using-machine-learning/README.md

 ### Code sections
 - Import modules
 - Variables
+- Folder Architecture and Data Akquise: Creation of folders and data download from URL (if not already available)
+  - 01_information: All information related to the dataset.
+This information is only used to get to know the dataset better and will not be used further.
+  - 02_data: Examined records that are imported and analysed.
+  - 03_export: Destination folder where plots and results are exported.
+For this purpose, a folder is created during the calculation.
+The folder name corresponds to the running datetime.
+This folder in turn contains a sub-folder with data plots and a sub-folder with test results.
+  	- YYYY-MM-DD (01_data_plotting, 02_results)
 - Export settings: Creating Folder for export files
 - Export variable configuration: Export of variable settings as xlsx.file
 - Data import: